A

 What is an enterprise agile framework?

-Enterprise Agile Frameworks seek to answer the question of how to apply methodologies such as Scrum or ExtremeProgramming (XP) which were designed for small teams, to organizations that count hundreds of teams, teams-of-teams, or even teams-of-teams-of-teams?
+Enterprise agile frameworks seek to answer the question of how to apply Agile approaches (such as Scrum, ExtremeProgramming, and Kanban) to organizations that have hundreds of teams, teams-of-teams, or even teams-of-teams-of-teams.

 What are the challenges of scaling Agile?